sburgholzer/exp-net-fundamentals-2025-Q2/Journal/Week1.md

 # Projects Done and things Learned in Week 1

+Any links lead to Journals, more generalized info in README.md for each project (more of what you are looking for in grading I believe).

 ### Setup Cloud Environment
 - This was to setup the VPC in AWS (instructor used AWS and as an AWS user myself, I went AWS as well), for the bootcamp.
 - We also created a key (or used existing key) for access to our EC2 instances.